 As with trend reversal patterns, a continuation pattern must appear in a well-established trend, be it an uptrend or a downtrend.
 Furthermore, when the consolidation or correction phase that forms the continuation pattern that appears near or on a support area in an uptrend, or near a resistance area in a down trend, the continuation pattern has a greater probability of success.

-Candlestick continuation patterns that consist of more than three candlesticks include:
+Candlestick continuation patterns that consist of three or more candlesticks include:

 There are also several continuation candlestick patterns that contain gaps or windows.
 These include: